dkean/Sikuli12.11/README.md

 Changes/Fixes in current IDE
 - Windows: no more .exe, only .cmd batch files and better support to avoid start-up problems
 - revised the main window
- - as standard: no command bar, vertically split (left code, right messages)
+ - as standard: no command bar, vertically split (left code, right messages) (optional horizontally)
  - eliminated menus/features: export, extensions (might come back later), unit test
 - revised the Preview window (only one at a time, apply button added to do more than one change, ...)
+ - added additional window for more options temporarilly (prefs have to be revised generally)
+ - new options: no HTML creation, do not delete unused images, image path for IDE to store images
+ - possibility to put IDE options in a script at the beginning as special comment
+ - added: warning to restart IDE after having changed prefs
 - revised the dirty-handling (script is edited with changes):
  - aware of changes in Preview
  - scripts with changes are marked in its tab: *myScript
  - new option: autosave before run and warning
-- new options: no HTML creation, do not delete unused images
-- possibility to put IDE options in a script at the beginning as special comment
+- implement alternative for command list in tools menu (as standard + option)
+- add a help topic QuickStart for newcomers

 Script API
 ----------